Aicent-Stack/manifesto/rfcs/RFC-005-GTIOT-BODY.md

 ---

-## 8. RFC-015 GUI XU: SOMATIC EVAPORATION (SELF-DESTRUCT)
+## 8. RFC-015 GUIXU: SOMATIC EVAPORATION (SELF-DESTRUCT)

 The Imperial Body is a sterile sanctuary.
-To prevent the exfiltration of the **Nitro-Path** machine code from the joint controllers, GTIOT implements the **GUI XU Somatic Purge**.
+To prevent the exfiltration of the **Nitro-Path** machine code from the joint controllers, GTIOT implements the **GUIXU Somatic Purge**.

 ### 8.1 The "Thief's Touch" Trigger
 The **RPKI Sentinel (RFC-003)** monitors the MMIO bus of the robotic actuators.